Environmental Justice

 Human Right to Water

-Regional Water Board staff is developing a Groundwater Protection Strategy, to support basin-specific groundwater quality assessment and protection efforts.
-Issues to be addressed by this strategy include need for assessment of groundwater quality (including shallow groundwater), recycled water use for irrigation, and the discharge of waste to land.
-This effort will particularly serve to protect water users of individual or small groundwater supply systems located in disadvantaged communities.
+Regional Water Board staff has developed a Groundwater Protection Strategy to support basin-specific groundwater quality assessment and protection efforts.
+Issues addressed by this strategy include need for assessment of groundwater quality (including shallow groundwater), recycled water use for irrigation, and the discharge of waste to land.
+This effort particularly serves to protect water users of individual or small groundwater supply systems located in disadvantaged communities.

 Assistance to Disadvantaged Communities